mangoseller/ParameterPGD/README.md

 **decay_control**: `4282.78`

 A lower valley asymmetry suggests that the local geometry of the loss basin is more symmetric.
-In practical terms, **full_pgd**'s smaller asymmetry indicates a more consistent "valley shape," which often translates to more uniform performance under random parameter perturbations.
+In practical terms, **full_pgd**'s smaller asymmetry indicates a more consistent "valley shape," which translates to more uniform performance under random parameter perturbations.
 By contrast, the higher asymmetry in **decay_control** suggests deeper or more irregular pockets, potentially making the model's behavior more sensitive to noise.

 **Top Eigenvalues of the Hessian:**